-- Respect the opinions of fellow Councilmembers, be well-informed on issues and participate in the deliberations of the Council. - Accept responsibility to attend all Council meetings and work sessions. - Provide appropriate notification to the Mayor and City Manager of an absence as soon as possible prior to the meeting time. - Not disclose information which is confidential and, when asked by the public for information that is still confidential, will state that the information is confidential. - Make every attempt to resolve any conflict with a fellow Councilmember prior to bringing the conflict to the attention of the Council. - Assist in preserving order and decorum. - Neither by conversation or otherwise delay or interrupt the proceeding or refuse to obey the orders of the Mayor or presiding officer or the rules of the City Council. - Expect to be informed of all issues and data in a timely manner.
+- Respect the opinions of fellow Councilmembers, be well-informed on issues and participate in the deliberations of the Council. - Accept responsibility to attend all Council meetings and work sessions. - Provide appropriate notification to the Mayor or City Manager of an absence as soon as possible prior to the meeting time. - Not disclose information which is confidential and, when asked by the public for information that is still confidential, will state that the information is confidential. - Make every attempt to resolve any conflict with a fellow Councilmember prior to bringing the conflict to the attention of the Council. - Expect to be informed of all issues and data in a timely manner.